© 2025 All Rights reserved WUSF

 City of St. Petersburg

-This is the letter sent from City Administrator Rob Gerdes to Rays President Matt Silverman
+This is the Jan.
+15 letter sent from City Administrator Rob Gerdes to Rays president Matt Silverman

-The Rays plan to play the upcoming regular season at Tampa's George Steinbrenner Field, the spring home of the New York Yankees.
-They have until March to complete a list of conditions before they can access public money dedicated to build the $1.3 billion stadium.
+The Rays plan to play the upcoming regular season at Tampa's Steinbrenner Field, the 11,000-seat spring training home of the New York Yankees.
+The Rays have until March to complete a list of conditions before they can access public money dedicated to build the $1.3 billion stadium.

-In December, Pinellas County commissioners agreed to help pay for a new baseball stadium.
-It would use bed taxes, which are collected on hotel room stays.
+In December, Pinellas County commissioners agreed to help pay for a new stadium using bed taxes, which are collected on hotel room stays.

-Since St. Petersburg council members also approved their portion of the funding, the ball is now in the Rays' court to fulfill their obligations in the contract.
+St. Petersburg council members also approved their portion of the funding, so the ball is in the Rays' court to fulfill their obligations in the contract.
+As part of the deal, the Rays are responsible for any cost overruns.

 The Rays at first said the original deal was effectively dead because of cost overruns from the delay and damages to Tropicana Field.
 But they recanted, saying they're willing to work on finding new funding sources.